Elizabeth Gurley Flynn: Communist Party USA

-In 1936, Flynn returned to New York City where she joined Communist Party USA (CPUSA).
+In 1937, Flynn joined Communist Party USA (CPUSA).
 She wrote a weekly column for its newspaper, the Daily Worker and was an outspoken supporter of labor organizing drives by the CIO(Congress of Industrial Organizations), and a critic of fascist regimes in Italy, Spain, and Germany, as well as increasing political intolerance in the United States.
 As a Communist, Flynn spoke out against lynching, the poll tax, job discrimination, housing discrimination, and other forms of oppression and discrimination directed against Black Americans.
 She became close friends with Claudia Jones, a Black Communist, and that relationship gave her a more nuanced understanding of the "triple oppression" that shaped working-class Black women's lives.